InfoSecInnovations/concierge/README.md

 ## System Requirements ##

-It is unlikely you'll be able to run Shabti with less than 8GB RAM, at least 16GB is desirable.
+It is unlikely you'll be able to run Shabti with less than 16GB RAM.

-If you're using Docker Desktop you need to make sure at least 4GB RAM is assigned to be used by containers.
-The default is half of the system memory, so if you have at least 8GB RAM and haven't modified your configuration it's likely you don't need to do anything.
+If you're using Docker Desktop you need to make sure at least 8GB RAM is assigned to be used by containers.
+The default is half of the system memory, so if you have at least 16GB RAM and haven't modified your configuration it's likely you don't need to do anything.

 You should perform the following system configuration steps according to your Operating System: https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#install-docker-and-docker-compose, otherwise you may not be able to run the OpenSearch container Shabti depends on.